Class PoissonLikelihoodCostFunction

 - The input data contains non-negative values (counts cannot be negative).

-).
+Note: While the function accepts double inputs, Poisson counts are theoretically non-negative integers.
+This implementation requires input data to be effectively non-negative (values >= -Epsilon).
 Values slightly below zero but within tolerance will be clamped to zero.
 Significantly negative values will cause an exception during Fit(double[,]).

 Constructors